engineering-collaboration/book/docs/book/collaborating-within-a-company/autonomous-team-structure.md

 <!-- vale write-good.Weasel = NO -->
 <!-- rarely -->
 Within *Engineering Collaboration*, we emphasize the importance of enabling our employees to learn new skills and grow in their careers.
-Complicated-subsystems are rarely an such an opportunity.
+Complicated-subsystems are rarely such an opportunity.
 Typical complicated problems require higher education and experience in advanced physics, mathematics, and computer science.
 <!-- vale write-good.Weasel = YES -->

 The driving factor for complicated-subsystem teams is to reduce the cognitive load of a vertical team, not necessarily to share the component across multiple teams.
 Complicated-subsystem teams own the problem long-term and work on libraries that are then consumed by product teams.